 Recipe Options

-- If fresh pineapple is not available, use canned pineapple chunks, drained and diced.
+- If you can’t get fresh pineapple, you can use canned pineapple chunks, drained and diced.

-- Swap red bell pepper with yellow or orange bell pepper for a slightly different flavor profile.
+- You can swap red bell pepper with yellow or orange bell pepper for a slightly different flavor profile.

-- Substitute Greek yogurt for sour cream for a lighter version of the crema.
+- Substitute Greek yogurt for sour cream or Mexican crema if you want a lighter crema.

 How to Store and Reheat